About Directory Utility

 Access an Active Directory domain

-Configure a Mac with macOS or macOS Server installed to access an Active Directory domain on a Windows 2000 or later server.
+Configure a Mac with macOS to access an Active Directory domain on a Windows 2000 or later server.
 See Configure domain access.

 Access LDAP directories